7 Leaves Cafe

 7 Leaves Cafe is an American chain of retailers selling Vietnamese drinks and macarons.
 It is mainly based around the Southwestern United States.
-As of 2023, the cafe has 41 locations, with three to be opened in the future.
-Most ingredients used at the store are pressed by hand.
+As of 2026, the cafe has 43 locations across the U.S. Most ingredients used at the store are pressed by hand.
 It sells over 1 million drinks every quarter, and some popular stores sell more than 3,000 drinks daily.
 The chain has been nicknamed "the Asian Starbucks" by both employees and customers.

 History

 The cafe began in a 1100 sqft store in a small Westminster, California shopping mall with four brothers, Vinh, Quang, Son, (known as Sonny) and Ha, with backgrounds in IT, software engineering, banking, and law, respectively.
 The chain opened another shop in Garden Grove and expanded across California and the Southwestern United States.
 Their parents had left Vietnam in the 1990s after the Vietnam War, and the brothers fled earlier in 1983.
 However, the boat they escaped on ran out of gas, staying adrift for seven days until rescuers from a refugee settlement in Palawan found them.
 The business was originally kept secret from their parents as they would not want their successful sons pursuing a risky career in retail, but the siblings' father, Chanh, found out after seeing the fifth store while plumbing was being constructed there.

 Quang was the brother who came up with the idea, after watching a street vendor in Bangkok making Thai tea and having great success.
 Quang also went to Vietnam and explored many of its districts, attempting to find the best iced coffee there, and deciding to bring it to the U.S. Back in America, Quang answered an ad looking for a restaurant lease, also recruiting his then-girlfriend Mai Ly, her younger brother Denny Ly, and his childhood friend Triet Ho.

 The name "7 Leaves" comes from the seven ingredients used in the chain's popular herbal tea, along with the number of co-founders.